0xae/objective-m/README.md

 objective-m
 ===========

-objective-m is an unstable and buggy primitive implementation of message-passing and object-oriented programming pionered by smalltalk and Io.
+objective-m is an unstable and buggy and primitive implementation of message-passing and object-oriented programming pionered by smalltalk and Io.
 In other words, it means that everything